gyan42/interview-preparation-qna/apache-spark.md

     - === returns a column (which contains the result of the comparisons of the elements of two columns)
     - https://stackoverflow.com/questions/39490236/difference-between-and-in-scala-spark
 - What does trigger Spark OOM ?
-    - Driver OOM
+    - Driver OOM : collect() & broadcast()
       - Collect operation
-    - Broadcast join: When drivers tries to read the entire table and broadcast to the cluster
+      - Broadcast join: When drivers tries to read the entire table on to driver and broadcast to the cluster
     - Executor OOM
+    - Incorrect usage of Spark
+    - High concurrency
+        - Each task read takes 128MB data for each HDFS parition
+    - Inefficient queries
+    - Incorrect configuration
+    - External shuffle service on node manager
 - What is the difference between partitioning and bucketing ?
     - Both helps in filtering the data while reading by scanning only the necessary files for downstream SQL tasks
     - Partitioningby column is good but multi level partitioning will lead to many small files on cardinal columns